Create audit streaming

 Learn how to create an audit stream, which sends data to other locations for further processing.
 Sending auditing data to other Security Incident and Event Management (SIEM) tools opens possibilities, such as alerting on specific auditing events, creating views on auditing data, and performing anomaly detection.
 It also allows you to store more than the 90-days worth of auditing data, which is the maximum amount of data that Azure DevOps keeps.

 Audit streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
-Every 5 minutes, new audit events are bundled and streamed to your targets.
+Every half hour or less, new audit events are bundled and streamed to your targets.
 Currently, the following stream targets are available for configuration:

 - Splunk – Connect to on-premises or cloud-based Splunk.

 - Azure Monitor Log - Send auditing logs to Azure Monitor Logs.
 Logs stored in Azure Monitor Logs can be queried and have alerts configured.
 Look for the table named AzureDevOpsAuditing.
 You can also connect Azure Sentinel to your workspace.